MJ Melendez Player Props: Royals vs. Giants

 MJ Melendez At The Plate

-- Melendez is hitting .095 with a double, a home run and five walks.
+- Melendez is batting .172 with two doubles, a home run and five walks.

-- Melendez notched a hit in one of six games so far this year, and he had multiple hits in that game.
+- Melendez has gotten a hit in three of eight games this season (37.5%), with multiple hits twice.

+- He has hit a home run in one of eight games, and in 2.9% of his plate appearances.

-- Melendez has driven in a run in one game this year, and it was more than one in that game.
+- Melendez has an RBI in one game this season, and it was more than one in that game.

+- He has scored at least one run three times this year (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.